 - impairment-related work expense (IRWE).
 The costs of items or services that a disabled person needs to work.
 The expenses, when paid by the beneficiary, are deducted from his or her gross earnings when determining if the work is considered substantial gainful activity. - initial determination.
 The first decision made in determining eligibility for, and entitlement to, benefits.
 A Social Security field office employee makes the decision on nonmedical factors such as insured status, substantial gainful activity, income, and resources.
 If the nonmedical factors are met, a state Disability Determination Services employee makes the decision on the medical factors.
-Also see administrative review process. - insured status.
-The state or condition of having sufficient quarters of coverage to meet the eligibility requirements for retired-worker or disabled-worker benefits, or to permit the worker's spouse and children or survivors to establish eligibility for benefits in the event of his or her disability, retirement, or death.
-Also see quarters of coverage. - Listing of Impairments.
+See also administrative review process. - insured status.
+The state or condition of having sufficient quarters of coverage to meet the eligibility requirements for retired-worker or disabled-worker benefits or to permit the worker's spouse and children or survivors to establish eligibility for benefits in the event of the beneficiary's disability, retirement, or death.
+See also quarters of coverage. - Listing of Impairments.
 Issued by the Social Security Administration and used to identify medical conditions for purposes of determining disability.
-Also see diagnostic group. - Master Beneficiary Record (MBR).
+See also diagnostic group. - Master Beneficiary Record (MBR).
 The MBR contains the data needed to administer the Social Security benefit program.
 The MBR contains a record for each person who (1) is currently entitled to benefits, (2) is no longer receiving benefits but received them in the past, or (3) filed a claim for benefits but was denied (though the person may be appealing that decision). - maximum family benefit.
 The maximum monthly amount that can be paid on a worker's earnings record.
 Whenever the total of the individual monthly benefits payable to all the beneficiaries entitled on one earnings record exceeds the maximum, each dependents or survivors benefit is proportionately reduced to bring the total to within the maximum.
 Benefits payable to divorced spouses or surviving divorced spouses are not reduced under the family maximum provision. - mean.
-An arithmetic mean is an average.
+An arithmetic mean is the sum of the observed data divided by the number of observations.
 Compare with median. - median.
 A median is a figure that falls in the exact middle of a ranking of numbers in ascending or descending order.
 Compare with mean. - medical listings.
 The common term for the Listing of Impairments.
-Also see diagnostic group. - meets listing.
+See also diagnostic group. - Medicare.
+A nationwide, federally administered health insurance program that covers the cost of hospitalization, medical care, and some related services for most people over the age of 65, for people receiving Social Security Disability Insurance benefits for 2 years, and for people with end-stage renal disease.
+Medicare consists of two separate but coordinated programs-Part A (Hospital Insurance) and Part B (Supplementary Medical Insurance). - Medicare eligibility based on disability.
+Medicare benefits are available 2 years after the disabled worker, disabled widow(er), or disabled adult child becomes eligible for benefits. - meets listing.
 A physical or mental impairment that meets the criteria in the Listing of Impairments and is sufficient to establish disability.
 This determination is made at the third step in the sequential evaluation process.
-Also see sequential evaluation process. - Medicare.
-A nationwide, federally administered health insurance program that covers the cost of hospitalization, medical care, and some related services for most people over age 65, people receiving Social Security Disability Insurance benefits for 2 years, and people with end-stage renal disease.
+See also sequential evaluation process.

-Medicare consists of two separate but coordinated programs-Part A (Hospital Insurance) and Part B (Supplementary Medical Insurance).
+monthly benefit.
+In this report, "monthly benefit" refers to the monthly benefit credited (MBC), which is derived as follows:

-- Medicare eligibility based on disability.
-Medicare benefits are available 2 years after the disabled worker, disabled widow(er), or disabled adult child becomes eligible for benefits. - monthly benefit amount (MBA).
-The amount payable after reduction, if necessary, for age, family maximum, and other reasons but before any deduction for Medicare (Part B) premiums. - monthly benefit.
-In this report, "monthly benefit" refers to the monthly benefit credited (MBC), which is derived as follows: - 1. subtract the Medicare premium from the monthly benefit amount (MBA); - 2. round the result down to the nearest whole dollar; and - 3. add back the Medicare premium to the rounded result from 2 above.
+- 1. Subtract the Medicare premium from the monthly benefit amount (MBA); - 2.
+Round the result down to the nearest whole dollar; and - 3.
+Add back the Medicare premium to the rounded result from 2 above.